-The National Wastewater Drug Monitoring Program will provide leading-edge, coordinated national research and intelligence on illicit drugs and licit drugs that can be abused, with a specific focus on methylamphetamine and 12 other substances.
+The National Wastewater Drug Monitoring Program provides leading-edge, coordinated national research and intelligence on illicit drugs and licit drugs that can be abused, with a specific focus on methylamphetamine and 12 other substances.

 Wastewater analysis is widely applied internationally as a tool to measure and interpret drug use within national populations.
 The Australian Government has recognised the considerable benefits of wastewater analysis and has partnered with established scientific expertise within Australian academic institutions to introduce a national program based on international models.

-This first National Wastewater Drug Monitoring Program Report confirms the concerns expressed in the former ACC report The Australian Methylamphetamine Market—The National Picture of March 2015.
+The second report of the National Wastewater Drug Monitoring Program confirms the concerns expressed in the Australian Crime Commission March 2015 report The Australian Methylamphetamine Market—The National Picture.

-This document is the first of nine public reports which will share results of a national wastewater drug monitoring program over the next three years.
-This data will provide statistically valid datasets of methylamphetamine usage and distribution patterns across 51 sites in capital city and regional areas across all states and territories.
-The program covers approximately 58 per cent of the population, or over 14 million people.
+The July 2017 report is the second in a series of nine public reports.
+This data provides statistically valid datasets of methylamphetamine usage and distribution patterns across 37 sites in capital city and regional areas across all states and territories except Tasmania and the Northern Territory.
+The second report covers approximately 51 per cent of the population, or more than 12 million people.